CogStack/CogStack-NiFi/README.md

 **Prerequisites**:

 - Docker (mandatory)
-- Basic knowledge of Python and Linux/UNIX systems
+- Basic knowledge of Python and Linux/UNIX systems (Bash (simple commands only, we promise))

 📖 Official documentation: [cogstack-nifi.readthedocs.io](https://cogstack-nifi.readthedocs.io/en/latest/)

 🚀 New to the project?
 Start with the [deployment guide](https://cogstack-nifi.readthedocs.io/en/latest/deploy/main.html) for example setups and workflows.

-🐞 For troubleshooting or bug reports, consult the [Known Issues section](https://cogstack-nifi.readthedocs.io/en/latest/deploy/main.html) before opening a ticket.
+🐞 For troubleshooting or bug reports, consult the [known issues section](https://cogstack-nifi.readthedocs.io/en/latest/deploy/troubleshooting.html) before opening a ticket.

 ---